PolishedTomato/MealFinder/README.md

 # MealFinder

 # Goal
-* This app provides tons of recipe for user to learn.
+* This app provides tons of recipes for users to learn.
 Recipe categories include seafood, breakfast, lamb, chicken, and more!

 # Featrue
 * Recipe look up by food category.